l2iterative/alternative-serde0/README.md

 }
 ```

+This would impact RISC Zero because now, to serialize a byte array `Vec<u8>`, each number would be converted into u32, and an
+array of `Vec<u32>` are to be serialized, which leads to 4x storage overhead.

+Back to the serde discussion.
 The issue is that we may want to specify different rules for different `T`, particularly, if `T = u8`, for better
 efficiency.
 One solution is the [serde_bytes](https://docs.rs/serde_bytes/latest/serde_bytes/index.html) crate, which
 allows one to bypass the limitation through a customized serde function.
 ```rust